ChristianParraMoreno/RSA/README.md

 To decrypt the encrypted message use the funtion decrypt by giving it the two private keys and the array of encrypted letters.
 Example: ```print(decrypt(private, private2, encrypt(public, public2, "your message goes here")))```.

+As of right now it only supports messages with all lower case characters.